 Even with the most rigorous of security and counterintelligence practices we can expect compromises of classified information and operations.
-We must therefore conduct prompt and appropriately coordinated damage assessments that provide a strategic evaluation of the risk to US national security while initiating actions to mitigate damage and prevent further loss.
-In consultation with the Department of Justice in those cases with criminal implications and as appropriate, the damage assessment process will in the future begin sooner and produce results faster.
+We must therefore conduct prompt and appropriately coordinated damage assessments that provide a strategic evaluation of the risk to U.S. national security while initiating actions to mitigate damage and prevent further loss.
+In consultation with the Department of Justice in those cases criminal implications with and appropriate, the damage assessment process will in the future begin sooner and produce results faster.
 Merely reporting our losses is not enough.
-The NCIX will therefore implement a follow-up mechanism that will, in coordination with the appropriate inspectors general and budgetary authorities, drive actionable recommendations.
+The NCIX will therefore implement follow-up a mechanism that will, in coordination with the appropriate inspectors general and budgetary authorities, drive actionable recommendations.

-PROTECT US ECONOMIC ADVANTAGE, TRADE SECRETS AND KNOW HOW.
+PROTECT U.S. ECONOMIC ADVANTAGE, TRADE SECRETS AND KNOW-HOW.

-In collaboration with our colleagues throughout the government, the counterintelligence community protect our vital national assets - critical infrastructure, sensitive technologies, key resources, networks, and knowledge from intelligence-related attacks. water and sewer systems, electricity grids, financial markets, payroll systems, and air- and ground-traffic control systems - to name only the most obvious - are electronically controlled and subject to sophisticated attack by both state-sponsored and free-lance hackers.
-These attacks can be designed to steal our nation's intellectual property or manipulate information to cause financial or logistical chaos.
-While protecting the country's physical infrastructure is a duty of other elements of the government, counterintelligence has an important role to play in understanding who is planning and carrying out those attacks or preparing the ability to do so in order to parry them, and in some cases, to turn them to our advantage.
+In collaboration with our colleagues throughout the government, the counterintelligence community will protect our critical national assets and critical infrastructure which include sensitive technologies, key resources, networks. and knowledge from intelligence-related attacks.
+Our water and sewer systems, electricity grids, financial markets, payroll systems, and air- and ground-traffic control systems to name only the most obvious - are electronically controlled and subject to sophisticated attack by both state-sponsored and free-lance hackers.
+The supply chain of the Intelligence Community is also at risk of exploitation in a globalized marketplace.
+Foreign companies or U.S. companies engaged in overseas partnerships may become targets for exploitation by adversaries seeking to gain unauthorized or unintended access to sensitive U.S. systems and technologies.
+These activities are designed to steal our nation's intellectual property or manipulate information to cause financial or logistical chaos.
+While protecting the country's physical infrastructure is a duty of other elements of the government, counterintelligence has an important role to play in understanding who is planning and carrying out those attacks preparing the ability to do so in order to parry them and, in some cases, to turn them to our advantage.

-We must assist in the identification and protection of the nation's vital assets that reside in myriad elements of the US government, the private sector, and academia, and whose significance may be unknown even to those that control them.
+We must assist in the identification and protection of the nation's critical assets and infrastructure, which reside in myriad elements of the U.S. government, the private sector, and academia, and whose significance may be unknown even to those that control them.
 Collaboration between these parties and counterintelligence, law enforcement, and security officials is crucial to identify those targets of interest to our nation's adversaries.
 It is also crucial to identify information that, if known to an adversary, would probably be targeted and the loss or compromise of which would be damaging to the nation's security.
 Counterintelligence elements will work with law enforcement and security to develop, sustain, and leverage knowledge of our adversaries' strategies, collection priorities, intentions, and technical needs, and we will translate this knowledge into proposed collection requirements.
-We will also provide threat information and warning to vital asset owners, including those outside the US government.
+We will also provide threat information and warning to critical national asset and critical infrastructure owners, including those outside the U.S. government.

-SUPPORT US ARMED FORCES.
+SUPPORT U.S. ARMED FORCES.